 Leverage is an Illusion

-Beginners falsely believe that "high leverage = high risk."
+Beginners falsely believe that "high use = high risk."
 They think a 50x trade is inherently more dangerous than a 5x trade.
 This is completely wrong!

-True risk does not depend on the leverage slider on your exchange.
+True risk does not depend on the use slider on your exchange.
 It depends strictly on: If the price hits your stop loss, what percentage of your total account capital burns away?

 The 1% Risk Management Rule